-To help you hire the best individual for your organization, the C.S.A. subscale scores should be used in conjunction with other applicant information (e.g., the applicant's work history, references and skills assessments).
-A high Scale score indicates that the applicant/ employee is likely to demonstrate behaviors the Scale measures.
-The definition of each Scale is presented below.
-The average scores obtained for different performance levels are also presented for each Scale as well as for the three Scales combined.
-These average scores are based on the data collected for the validity and reliability studies presented earlier in this manual.
+To help you hire the best individual for your organization, the W.S.A. score should be used in conjunction with other applicant information (e.g., the applicant's work history, references, other behavioral and skills assessments).
+A high Scale score indicates the applicant/employee is likely to demonstrate behaviors indicative of the personality traits/attitudes the Scale measures.